trap-representation/Chlore/lib/import/README.md

-These source files are implementation-specific.
+These source files might change depending on the implementation.